atthecodeface/slm/README.md

       - development is with [version 1.2](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/) on AMD and NVIDIA GPUs
    - [OCaml](https://ocaml.org/)
        - intended to be a fast replacement for the Python component of **slm**
+       - porting currently underway
-       - works with common OpenCL code base
+       - will work with common OpenCL code base